-- The CFO shall, after consultation with Head of Departments, compile a demand / procurement plan for capital and operational projects in respect of each financial year, such plans must be submitted to the head of supply chain management on or before the 30st of June each year for the approval of the accounting office on or before the 31st July each year. - During consultations between the CFO and Head of Departments, all reasonable efforts shall be made to determine: - 10.2.2.1 the desired date and time at which a specific contract must be awarded;
+- 10.2.1 The CFO shall, after consultation with Head of Departments, delegate to the General Supply Chain Management to compile a demand / procurement plan for capital and operational projects in respect of each financial year, such plans must be submitted to the head of supply chain management on or before the 30st of June each year for the approval of the accounting office on or before the 31st July each year. - 10.2.2 During consultations between the CFO and Head of Departments, all reasonable efforts shall be made to determine: - 10.2.2.1 the desired date and time at which a specific contract must be awarded;

-- 10.2.2.2 the desired date and time when specific goods must be delivered, services rendered or work executed: - 10.2.2.3 the place where any goods to be supplied shall be delivered; - 10.2.2.4 the quantity and quality of any goods to be supplied; and - 10.2.2.5 Any other relevant matter. - 10.2.2.6 Based on the schedule of procurement submitted by the HOD's, Supply Chain Management Sub-Directorate shall perform the following: - (a) Need analysis - (b) Market analysis - (c) Commodity analysis - (d) Price analysis - (e) Industrial analysis - (f) Past expenditure trend and procurement method. - (g) Determine optimum method to satisfy the need.
+- 10.2.2.2 the desired date and time when specific goods must be delivered, services rendered or work executed; - 10.2.2.3 the place where any goods to be supplied shall be delivered; - 10.2.2.4 the quantity and quality of any goods to be supplied; and - 10.2.2.5 Any other relevant matter. - 10.2.2.6 Based on the schedule of procurement submitted by the HOD's, Supply Chain Management Sub-Directorate shall perform the following: - (a) Need analysis - (b) Market analysis - (c) Commodity analysis - (d) Price analysis - (e) Industrial analysis - (f) Past expenditure trend and procurement method. - (g) Determine optimum method to satisfy the need.